-In order to carry out its ordinary duties to staff, pupils and parents, the School needs to process a wide range of personal data about our community as part of our daily operations.
+In order to carry out its ordinary duties to staff, pupils and parents, the school needs to process a wide range of personal data about individuals (including current, past and prospective staff, pupils or parents) as part of its daily operation.

-Some of this activity the School will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with its staff, or parents of its pupils.
+Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with its staff, or parents of its pupils.

-Other uses of personal data will be made in accordance with the School's legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals, and provided it does not involve special or sensitive types of data.
+Other uses of personal data will be made in accordance with the school's legitimate interests, or the legitimate interests of another, provided that these are not outweighed by the impact on individuals, and provided it does not involve special or sensitive types of data.

-The School expects that the following uses will fall within that category of its (or its community's) "legitimate interests":
+The school expects that the following uses will fall within that category of its (or its community's) "legitimate interests":

-- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings. - To carry out credit, identity and source of funds checks, whether with previous schools and/or third party sources or service providers, including for the purposes of verifying that parents are not subject to (or within the purview of) sanctions. - To provide education services (including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils), and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently); - To report to and liaise with parents about their child's progress, welfare and development including by way of regular reports and parents' evenings. - To organise and manage meetings, events and social engagements for pupils and parents, - To maintain relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the School's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past, current and prospective pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils;
+- For the purposes of pupil selection, to confirm the identity of prospective pupils and their parents, and retain a record if appropriate for the purposes of future applications or openings.
+This may include any necessary credit checks, whether with previous schools or other third party sources; - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress and educational needs, including where such services are provided remotely (either temporarily or permanently); - Maintaining relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past, current and prospective pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' health and welfare and provide appropriate pastoral care;

-- To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' health and welfare and provide appropriate pastoral care (including the requirements and recommendations of the government's guidance on KCSIE); - To monitor (as appropriate) use of the School's IT and communications systems in accordance with the School's IT: acceptable use policy; - To make use of photographic images of pupils in School publications, on the School website and (where appropriate) on the School's social media channels in accordance with the School's policy on taking, storing and using images of children; - For security purposes, including CCTV in accordance with the School's CCTV policy; - For the prevention and detection of crime, and in order to assist with investigations (including criminal investigations) carried out by the police and other competent authorities - For regulatory record keeping / compliance purposes in respect of immigration requirements, as an employer and/or visa sponsor - To carry out or cooperate with any school or external complaints, disciplinary or investigation process, - Where otherwise reasonably necessary for the School's purposes, including to obtain appropriate professional advice and insurance for the School.
+- To monitor (as appropriate) use of the school's IT and communications systems in accordance with the school's IT: acceptable use policy; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's policy on taking, storing and using images of children; - For security purposes, including CCTV in accordance with the school's CCTV policy; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.

-In addition, the School will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
+In addition, the school will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
 These reasons will include: